DavidNaumann/MP1/README.md

 #### Testbench Cases

+For testbench architectures:
-For testbench architectures just append _VERIFY on the end of the component/entity name For test bench entities attach TB_ before the component/entity name apply_test_cases
+* just append _VERIFY on the end of the component/entity name For testbench entities:
+* attach TB_ before the component/entity name
+For testbench processes/procedures:
+* use name apply_test_cases for test bench processes
+* use name apply_test for test bench procedures

 ```
 i.e. AND5 would be an AND gate component of 5 inputs, OR3 would be an OR gate component,